auranbuckles/auranbuckles.github.io/_posts/2017-03-21-using_the_google_analytics_api_ruby_gem_in_rails.markdown

 ![Google Permissions Request](/img/google-permissions-2.png)

 Next, let's build the API service.
 Depending on your app's needs, you can either create the service as a module or as a class.
 In general, because modules can be included in classes using the `include` command, they provide methods that are easily accessible across multiple classes.
-Classes, on the other hand, cannot be included, but can inherit behavior or be inherited.
-Classes can also be instantiated as a new object for easy manipulation.
+Classes, on the other hand, cannot be `include`d, but can inherit behavior or be inherited.
+Classes can also be instantiated as a new object that can receive attributes as arguments.

 To keep things neat and to allow for more services, I've created a "services" folder.
 The Google Analytics Service in this example uses a module, so that `GoogleAnalyticsService.authorize` can be called from anywhere that includes it.

-If you haven't required the API(s) you need in the Gemfile, `require` them on the first line.
+If you haven't required the API(s) you need in the Gemfile, `require` them at the beginning.

 {% highlight ruby %}
 # app/services/google_analytics_service.rb